Puerto Rico MLS-USL Challenge

 The Puerto Rico USL-MLS Challenge was a preseason invitational football tournament featuring the host club Puerto Rico Islanders, two clubs from Major League Soccer and a USL First Division club.
 The tournament was played in Juan Ramón Loubriel Stadium in Bayamon, Puerto Rico.
-The first edition features the MLS clubs: Los Angeles Galaxy and F.C.
+The first edition featured the MLS clubs: Los Angeles Galaxy and F.C.
 Dallas, and USL clubs: Puerto Rico Islanders and Rochester Rhinos.
 Los Angeles Galaxy won the tournament after 2-1 win over the Puerto Rico Islanders.
 The tournament was again celebrated in 2009 featuring only a match between MLS club D.C.
 United and the Puerto Rico Islanders.
 D.C.
 United won the tournament after a 2-1 win.